Introduction to Traditional Brazilian Food

 To read more about classic Brazilian ingredients and their American subs for recipes, see here.

-Regional Brazilian Cuisines
+Regional Brazilian Foods

 Notably, traditional Brazilian dishes and the typical ingredients that they use vary from one region to the next.
 In fact, sometimes they even differ between states from the same region, due to regional influences.